 The standard color should be brown and a part white because of the urine.
 However, when you see that their droppings have changed into something yellow, foamy, and accompanied by blood, your chicken probably is suffering from diarrhea.

 One of the more manageable steps to take is to give them water to rehydrate.
-However, when all remedies fail, it’s best to consult a vet immediately.
+However, if all remedies fail, it’s best to consult a vet immediately.

-- Make sure they have a good home – Chickens also like to have good homes just as humans do.
-It would be beneficial to build some nesting boxes where chickens can sleep and as for hens, where they can lay their eggs.
+Chickens also like to have good homes just as humans do.
+It would be beneficial to build nesting boxes for chickens to sleep in, and for hens to lay their eggs.

-- Provide them with produce – Chickens also feast on fruits and vegetables!
-It would be delightful to share some of the leftovers for your chickens.
+Chickens also feast on fruits and vegetables!
+It would be delightful to share some of the leftovers with your chickens.
 These will provide them with new and more nutrition helping them go stronger and better.

 Chickens have accompanied the human race for as long as anybody can even imagine.
 They have evolved from one form to another and have changed in many ways in the past years.
 Different breeds come in different sizes and colors.

-Each one of these breeds can be paired with another to produce hybrid chickens.
-In time, these hybrid chickens set off and lay different types of eggs.
+Each of these breeds can be crossed with another to produce hybrid chickens.
+Over time, these hybrid chickens begin to lay various types of eggs.
 In most cases, eggs with attractive shell colors are just like olive egg chickens.